51Degrees/specifications/pipeline-specification/wip/features/thread-safety.md

 - Engine implementations should be capable of handling multiple concurrent requests.
-- In general user-facing data structures do not need to be thread-safe.
+- In general user-facing data structures do not need to be thread-safe. <span style="color:yellow">well, except if they are being cached, and if the cache is not "copy on read"</span>
 - better performance, user can ensure that they handle the data in a thread safe way if they need to.
     - Where the pipeline contains elements running in parallel, some data